 2. Identify your meeting purpose.

 You need to know why you’re bringing people together.
 Even if you know how to run a meeting, not clearly identifying and sharing your purpose makes it hard to plan for a successful meeting.
+Get clear on the purpose and goals of your meeting.
 What is it that you want to get out of the meeting?
 This will help you decide what type of meeting you will hold and structure the meeting for the best results.
 It will also help you create your agenda and know if your meeting was successful.

 3. Invite the right people.